Homepage / Travel Tips / Year-round Weather in Glacier National Park

 Be Prepared For Fall in Glacier Park

 Due to the Whitefish mountain range to the West, the area around Lake McDonald often has less precipitation and milder weather than other areas of the Park in the winter.
-This can make for lovely snowshoeing (link) and cross-country skiing in the area.
+This can make for lovely snowshoeing and cross-country skiing in the area.
 Just park near the Lake McDonald lodge and head up the road from there.

 Be Prepared For Winter

 It goes without saying, but dress warm!
-Where lots of layers with down or fleece covered by waterproof shells.
+Wear lots of layers with down or fleece covered by waterproof shells.
 Bring hand-warmers and thick wool socks.
 Tell someone where you’ll be traveling and when you’ll be back in case there is an incident.
 Being stuck in the winter in Glacier is no joke.

 What is the Weather Like in January in Glacier National Park?